numeract/shinyXT/README.md

     + `createForm`
     + `validateForm`
 - `Shiny` customized views:
-    + `progressInfo` : displays progress info taking into account the mode the user is in
+    + `progressInfo` : displays a progress info bar that works in console or in Shiny
     + `downloadButtonWithIcon` : creates a download button with icon
 - `ShinyXT` utils:
     + `brXT` and `hrXT`